AAKASH-BONI/Samsung-Dashboard/README.md

 ## Built & Analyzed By – Akash Sharma

-This project is part of my analytics portfolio, highlighting my skills in Power BI, data visualization, DAX, and dashboard design for solving real-world HR business problems.
+This project is part of my analytics portfolio, highlighting my skills in Power BI, data visualization, DAX, and dashboard design for solving real-world business problems.
 It reflects my ability to transform workforce data into actionable insights and build interactive dashboards that support data-driven decision-making.

 ### Stay Updated and Get Connected